 Nokomis occupies the southeast corner of Minneapolis and is named after Lake Nokomis, a popular recreational lake.
 It is residential, and most housing here was built in the early part of the 20th century.
 Neighborhoods in Nokomis are Diamond Lake, Ericsson, Field, Hale, Keewaydin, Minnehaha, Morris Park, Northrop, Page, Regina, and Wenonah.

-Nokomis could be considered a quiet community, in that there is low crime and it is mostly residential, except that Nokomis is snuggled up to Minneapolis/St. Paul International Airport and is right under the main flight path.
-The Metropolitan Airport Commission, MAC, has paid for new windows and roof insulation for most homes in Nokomis to reduce airplane noise, known as being "MACed," but the air traffic may affect your enjoyment of your back yard.
+Nokomis could be considered a quiet community, in that crime is low and it is mostly residential, except that Nokomis is snuggled up to Minneapolis/St. Paul International Airport and is right under the main flight path.
+The Metropolitan Airport Commission, MAC, has paid for new windows and roof insulation for most homes in Nokomis to reduce airplane noise, known as being "MACed," but the air traffic may affect your enjoyment of your backyard.
 Diamond Lake, Page, Hale, Wenonah, and Keewaydin get the most aircraft noise.

 Most housing in Nokomis is average-sized, single-family homes and duplexes.
 House prices in Nokomis are moderate and depend on how much airport noise the home gets.
 Prices are lower in the extreme south of the neighborhood in the blocks surrounding Highway 62 and higher for homes built near the attractive lakes and parkland and along Minnehaha Creek.